davibarreira/Vizagrams.jl/docs/src/tutorials/6_polar.md

 Our next examples are radar plots.
 These are distinct from pizza plots in the sense that they actually use polar coordinates.
-In order to user polar coordinates in a graphic specification, we must simply pass `coordinate = :polar` to the `config`.
+In order to user polar coordinates in a graphic specification, we must simply pass `coordinate = :polar` through `config`.
 While the Cartesian coordinates require the `x` and `y` encoding variables, the polar coordinate requires the radius variable `r` and the `angle`.
 Vizagrams then computes the `x` and `y` values automatically, which can be used in graphic expressions.